Run:ai consists of two components:

 Self-hosting with Kubernetes vs OpenShift¶

 Kubernetes has many Certified Kubernetes Providers.
-Run:ai has been installed with a number of those such as Rancher, OpenShift, HPE Ezmeral, and Native Kubernetes.
+Run:ai has been certified with several of them (see the Kubernetes prerequisites section).
 The OpenShift installation is different from the rest.
 As such, the Run:ai self-hosted installation instructions are divided into two separate sections:

 - OpenShift-based installation.
 See Run:ai OpenShift installation.